House of Freaks

 Bryan Harvey playing as part of House of Freaks at LA's Club Lingerie, circa 1988.

 Johnny Hott playing as part of House of Freaks at LA's Club Lingerie, circa 1988.

-House of Freaks was a two-man band formed in Richmond, Virginia in the mid-1980s.
+House of Freaks was an American two-man band formed in Richmond, Virginia in the mid-1980s.
 Bryan Harvey played guitar and sang, and Johnny Hott played percussion.
 The band managed to achieve a remarkably full sound, mostly because of Hott's inventive drumming and Harvey's confident vocals and knack of playing bass lines on his guitar (cribbed from his many years as a bass player) while simultaneously playing a melody.